 Workshops are held on the second Tuesday of each month from January through May, typically from 8:30-9:30AM at the Delaplaine Arts Center (40 S Carroll St).
-The May 16 session is an all-day tour of Downtown Frederick, which will last from 11:30AM-5PM.
+The series concludes with an all-day City Visit on Monday, May 15.
+Advance registration is encouraged for all workshops.

 Tuesday, January 17 @ 8:30AM • 90 Seconds of Fame: Instagram Reels for Your Small Business • REGISTER HERE